Our Process

 • Preventive — by preparing a company for the emergence of new competitors, ways to compete in the market, new solutions, products and services

-• Adaptive - by developing scenarios of actions in crisis situations, and scenarios of adaptation to market changes (resulting from natural market evolution or sudden market revolution).
+• Adaptive — by developing scenarios of actions in crises and scenarios of adaptation to market changes (resulting from natural market evolution or sudden market revolution)

-The purpose of Competitive Analysis (point-based competitive analysis) is to ask the appropriate questions and to find the most detailed answers possible to them.
+The competitive analysis process (point-based analysis) aims to ask the appropriate questions and find the most detailed answers possible.

 • Number of companies operating in a given market

-• Market structure, defined according to the criterion of company size, scope of activities, typical / innovative offer, profile similarity, percentage market share, growth potential, extent and depth of need fulfillment, and effectiveness of problem solving
+• Market structure, defined according to the criterion of company size, the scope of activities, typical/innovative offer, profile similarity, percentage of market share, growth potential, extent and depth of need fulfillment, and effectiveness of problem-solving

-• Target group structure, B2B customer segmentation methods
+• Target group structure and B2B customer segmentation methods

 • Images and brands of competitors